 Many students experience considerable losses due to the Corona crisis, e.g. because they have lost their jobs or their parents can no longer provide sufficient financial support.
 What possibilities do students currently have to secure their livelihood?
 Which kind of state assistance is available?
 We give an overview of different financing options.

-Loans KfW Bank: The German Federal Government (BMBF) announced an emergency aid programme for students on 30.04.2020.
-German students can apply for temporary interest-free loans from the KfW Bank [in German] from 8 May, international students from 1 June.
-The BMBF has also promised to provide temporary financial aid in the form of grants.
+Loans KfW Bank: German and international students can apply for a temporary interest-free loans from the KfW Bank [in German].
 The Studentenwerk Potsdam is not a distribution partner of the KfW and cannot check the legitimacy of your applications.
 Please contact a bank or Sparkasse for the obligatory identification check.
 Information on currently available partners can also be obtained from the KfW hotline from Monday to Friday from 8 am to 6 pm at 0800 539-9003.

 Full-time students are generally excluded from benefits according to the German Social Security Code II.
 There are exceptions (e.g. hardship cases).
 For more information, please consult our social counselling service.

-Students with children may be entitled to a child support supplement of up to 185 € per month.
-The application process has recently been made easier and is also possible online.
-Further information on the "Notfall-KiZ"
+Child Support: Students with children may be entitled to a child support supplement of up to 205 € per month.
+The application process is also possible online.
+Further information on the "Kinderzuschlag"